catalyst/developing-with-cwp/slides/docs/04_CreatingANewPage.md

 ### What is a DataObject?
 The same system of "inheritance" can apply to Dataobjects as well, where if you have a child class of a dataobject you created, a child table will only contain the new fields.

+Public methods defined on a parent (such as a parent page) are automatically made available to the children.
+See Page.php for some examples of this.

 ### What is a DataObject?